 "You" in Doctor Morrisca's message means each and every one of us.
 Only by an active interest on the part of every student in school can we measure up to the standard which he has set for us.
-To further our ambition to make this paper a truly repre-instural resources of America and sentative organ we invite all suggestions and criti- a plea for extended reclamation of cisms.
+To further our ambition to make this paper a truly representative organ we invite all suggestions and criti- a plea for extended reclamation of cisms.
 We shall treat them with respect in the spirit the land.
 Several surveys of rewhich they are offered.
 We feel sure that a great many of the votes which Gernade Bowers).
-A political his-Churkes K. Barion, Republican candidate for state pory including the eight years of smatter, will receive in tennerow's election will be Jefferson's presidency and the death due to the fact that he is "Perce" Barton's brokher, appeals to me particularly. regulated temperature in both pool and gymnasium is another pleasant feature.
+A political his-Charles K. Barion, Republican candidate for state tory including the eight years of senator, will receive in tomorrow's election will be Jefferson's presidency and the death due to the fact that he is "Perce" Barton's brother, The Forum OUESTION: What do you think of the new physical education program?
+LILLIAN VERDUIN:

+appeals to me particularly. regulated temperature in both pool and gymnasium is another pleasant feature.
 EDWARD DANHEUSER: